-IPL 2024: From Head to Starc, a look at overseas players who can be valuable buys at the auction
+IPL 2024: From Head to Starc, a look at overseas players who could be valuable buys at the auction

 The batter from New Zealand demonstrated his skill at the World Cup by amassing 552 runs at an average of 69.00 and a powerful strike rate of 111.07 in just nine innings.

-He’s a good option for a number of teams looking to bolster their batting because of his ability to play in sub-continental conditions and shoulder the responsibility in the middle-order like he did in the World Cup while Kane Williamson was injured.
+He is a good option for a number of teams looking to bolster their batting because of his ability to play in sub-continental conditions and shoulder the responsibility in the middle-order like he did in the World Cup while Kane Williamson was injured.

 Being able to bat as an opener, middle-order batter, or a floater gives him further versatility.
 Mitchell had made his debut in the Indian Premier League in 2022 for the Rajasthan Royals, but he fell short of expectations.
-He wasn’t picked up in 2023, but his great form should get him picked up this time around.
+He was not picked in 2023, but his great form should get him picked up this time around.

 Azmatullah Omarzai

-An all-rounder that can open the bowling attack, bowl seam and swing, bat in the middle of the order at a high strike rate?
+An all-rounder who can open the bowling attack, bowl seam and swing, bat in the middle of the order at a high strike rate?
 That’s rare.

-That is the stuff that seam-bowling all-rounders like Hardik Pandya, Sam Curran and Cameron Green get the millions for, and that Azmatullah Omarzai could go for.
+That is the stuff that seam-bowling all-rounders like Hardik Pandya, Sam Curran and Cameron Green get the millions for, and that is what Azmatullah Omarzai could go for.

-The 23-year-old had an incredible World Cup, taking 7 wickets and hitting 353 runs at an average of 70 and strike rate of 97.
+The 23-year-old had an incredible World Cup, taking seven wickets and hitting 353 runs at an average of 70 and strike rate of 97.
 Before Afghanistan’s historic World Cup campaign, where they finished sixth, they had a glaring area of concern that lacked firepower during the middle overs.

 However, during the campaign, Omarzai did a good job of turning it around and supporting middle-order batters Rahmat Shah and Hashmatullah Shahidi.
 Afghan cricketers, over the years, have created a special place in the IPL.
 Omarzai could well be the newest addition in the category.